juliogomez/devops/README.md

 kubectl get nodes
 ```

-That's all... if you type fast you can go from ZERO to a configured kubernetes cluster in 30 seconds.
+__That's all__... if you are a fast typer you can go from ZERO to a configured kubernetes cluster in 30 seconds.

 THIS has to be the definition of __automagical__... so cool!!!

-On top of it, k3s also includes [traefik](https://traefik.io/) installed by default, so that you don't need to install a bare-metal load-balancer nor an ingress controller.
-Everything is there and ready for you to use!
+On top of it, k3s also includes [traefik](https://traefik.io/) installed by default, so you don't need to install a bare-metal load-balancer, nor an ingress controller.
+Everything is included and ready for you to use!

 ### Installing Kubernetes the _hard_ way